BerkeleyBiostats/tlapp/README.md

 docker-compose up
 ```

 A number of helper scripts are included.
-See the (dev-scripts)[dev-scripts] folder.
+See the [dev-scripts](dev-scripts) folder.

 Creative Commons Credits
 ---